 Of course, all of these upgrades made the S20 series among the most expensive flagships that year, something that Samsung had to course correct with the Galaxy S21 and S22 ranges, albeit with compromises to the base models to match the lower prices.

-The Galaxy S22 range comes with faster processors, larger batteries, and a more refined design.
+The Galaxy has faster processors, larger batteries, and a more refined design.
 But that’s about it, and that’s not a lot considering there’s a two-year gap between the two phones.
 The one-year release cycle is too soon, and if the S20 proves anything, even a two-year upgrade cycle isn’t essential.
 Only the Galaxy S22 Ultra makes a compelling case for an upgrade, especially if you want the S Pen.
-If you are considering an upgrade, Samsung is offering up to $500 for the Galaxy S20 Ultra and $425 for the lower-end models.
+If you are considering an upgrade, Samsung offers decent trade-in values for the Galaxy S20 Ultra and lower-end models.

 Samsung Galaxy S22 vs Galaxy S21

 There’s no reason to upgrade from the Galaxy S21 series to the Galaxy S22 phones unless you absolutely want to.
 But there are a few improvements across the board that are worth knowing about.
-To start with, the S22 series comes with the 2022 flagship processor of choice, the Snapdragon 8 Gen 1.
-Qualcomm says that there is a 20% improvement in performance from the older Snapdragon 888 to the new processor, even though our initial tests don’t quite reach those levels.
+The S22 series comes with the 2022 flagship processor of choice, the Snapdragon 8 Gen 1.
+Qualcomm says there is a 20% improvement in performance from the older Snapdragon 888 to the new processor, even though our initial tests don’t quite reach those levels.